ChangLiuuu/Socket-Program/README.md

 Packet Ending  "0XFFFF"
 Packet is out of sequence.

-then server sends back ACK pocket or different REJECT pockets with different reject sub codes.
+then server sends back ACK pocket or different REJECT pockets with different reject sub codes.</p>

 <h2>timeout test:</h2>
 When sending first packet, do not start the server.
 The client will start to wait for server's response for 3 seconds. if server has no response after 3 secs, client resend packet again.
 After 3 times of no responses, client exits: